magento/devdocs/guides/v2.1/cloud/live/live-prot.md

 ## How the protective block works

-Magento Commerce maintains a database of signatures of known security vulnerabilities in open-source software that are commonly deployed on our infrastructure.
+{{site.data.var.ee}} maintains a database of signatures of known security vulnerabilities in open-source software that are commonly deployed on our infrastructure.
 The security check analyzes only known vulnerabilities in open-source projects; it cannot examine customizations you write.

 We analyze the code of your application: